MIMUW-RL/marl_team_based_testers/README.md

 Teams are defined through input .txt files that indicate the behavioral policy checkpoint for each agent.
 These checkpoints are in the Open Neural Network Exchange (ONNX) format, ensuring compactness and framework independence.
 Our script adeptly manages mixed discrete-continuous actions and varying agent numbers, efficiently handling in-game events like agent eliminations.
-We include example txt teams and agent checkpoints in [examples/](examples/).
-Notably, non-uniform teams compositions can be also tested, allowing for testing out-of-distribution agent generalization capabilities.
+We include example text teams and agent checkpoints in [examples/](examples/).
+Notably, non-uniform team compositions can also be tested, allowing for testing out-of-distribution agent generalization capabilities.

 #### Unity Dodgeball Elimination
 `